nyfabbie/KGofEmergingTech/README.md

 The ETL (Extract, Transform, Load) pipeline orchestrates the process of building the knowledge graph:

 1. **Extract**:
-   - Fetches data from multiple sources: arXiv (papers), Crunchbase and Y Combinator (startups), Wikidata (technologies), LinkedIn/job boards (staff and skills), and Kaggle (job skills).
+   - Fetches data from multiple sources: arXiv (papers), Crunchbase and Y Combinator (startups), Wikidata (technologies), job boards (staff and skills), and Kaggle (job skills).
    - Supports both fresh data fetching and cached data loading for reproducibility and speed.

 2. **Transform**: